Kitware/LidarView/LVCore/Utilities/Animation/README.md

 - `position`: position of the camera, either
     - in the frame reference for absolute camera paths
-    - in the camera reference, with the lidar position for origin for relative camera paths
+    - in the camera reference, with the lidar position as origin for relative camera paths
-- `focal point`: focal point of the camera in the camera reference
+- `focal point`: focal point of the camera in the camera reference (where the camera is pointing to)
 - `up vector`: direction of the top of the image.

 ![Camera path parameters](doc/camera_path_parameters.png)